LAL EDITORIAL BOARD

 Devin J. Stewart, Emory University

-Sean W. Anthony (University of Chicago, PhD 2009) is Associate Professor of Near Eastern Languages and Cultures at the Ohio State University.
-He has also taught the history of the Islamic world at the University of Oregon.
+Sean W. Anthony (Ph.D.
+University of Chicago 2009) is Professor of Near Eastern Languages and Cultures at the Ohio State University.
 His scholarship focuses on early Islamic history and the emergence of the literary traditions and canons of Arabic literature.
-Among his publications are The Caliph and the Heretic: Ibn Sabaʾ and the Origins of Shiʿism (Brill, 2012) and Crucifixion and the Spectacle of Death: Umayyad Crucifixion in Its Late Antique Context (American Oriental Society, 2015).
+Among his publications are Muhammad and the Empires of Faith: The Making of the Prophet of Islam (University of California Press, 2020) and Crucifixion and Death as Spectacle: Umayyad Crucifixion in Its Late Antique Context (American Oriental Society, 2015).
 He is also the editor and translator of The Expeditions: An Early Biography of Muhammad by Maʿmar ibn Rāshid (NYU Press, 2014), one of the earliest biographies of the Prophet Muhammad to survive until modern times.

 Digital Production Manager